 Factors Affecting Dissolved Oxygen

-All of these factors can result in fish and other aquatic life in the ecosystem dying because there won’t be enough DO or Dissolved Oxygen in the water to sustain life.
-Upsetting the tolerance of the fish and the Natural Balance of the ecosystem that is heavily dependent on Oxygen for the life of the ecosystem.
+How much oxygen do fish need depends on these factors can result in fish and other aquatic life in the ecosystem dying because there won’t be enough DO or Dissolved Oxygen in the water to sustain life.
+This upsets the fish’s tolerance and the ecosystem’s Natural Balance which is heavily dependent on Oxygen for the ecosystem’s life.

-There are kinds of fluctuations that can affect the balance of nature, including the food source of the fish that live in the ecosystem.
+Some kinds of fluctuations can affect the balance of nature, including the food source of the fish that live in the ecosystem.
 Depletion in DO can cause major shifts in the kinds of aquatic organisms found in water bodies.

 Species that cannot tolerate low levels of DO – mayfly nymphs, stonefly nymphs, and beetle larvae – will be replaced by a few kinds of pollution-tolerant organisms, such as worms and fly larvae.
 Factors affecting the DO of the stream will end up affecting the fish that inhabit the stream eventually.